 A series boost module is an option.
 Series boost allows the self-excited generators to stay on the line (approximately 10 seconds) when there is a short in the generating circuits or in the load circuits.

-Therefore, circuit breakers in the load distribution system get a chance to trip in sequence.
-When circuit breakers trip in sequence, there is less chance for a loss of power to all of the electrical system.
+Therefore, circuit breakers in the load distribution system have the opportunity to trip in sequence.
+When circuit breakers trip in sequence, there is less chance for a total loss of power of the entire electrical system.